 SAMHSA funding opportunities

-SAMHSA leads public health efforts to advance the behavioral health of the nation.
+SAMHSA leads public health and service delivery efforts that promote mental health, prevent substance misuse, and provide treatments and supports to foster recovery while ensuring equitable access and better outcomes.
 SAMHSA makes grant funds available through the Center for Substance Abuse Prevention, the Center for Substance Abuse Treatment, and the Center for Mental Health Services.

 Selected Programs and Initiatives

 - Adolescent Pregnancy Prevention Program supports state, tribal, and community efforts to promote comprehensive sex education, adulthood preparation programs, and abstinence education through medically accurate information that is both culturally relevant and age-appropriate.
 Family and Youth Services Bureau offers six grant programs to accomplish this:

 - Title V State Abstinence Education Grant Program, and

 - The Office of Adolescent Heath Teen Pregnancy Prevention (TPP) Program is a national, evidence-based program that funds diverse organizations that are working to prevent teen pregnancy across the United States.
 OAH invests in the implementation of evidence-based TPP programs, and provides funding to develop and evaluate new and innovative approaches to prevent teen pregnancy.

 - Assets for Independence (AFI) enables community-based nonprofits and government agencies to implement and demonstrate an assets-based approach for giving low-income families a hand up out of poverty.
 AFI projects help participants save earned income in special-purpose, matched savings accounts called Individual Development Accounts, promoting savings and enabling participants to acquire a lasting asset, such as postsecondary education or training.